 According to Advanced Techniques of Riding (The Official Instruction Handbook of the German National Equestrian Federation), the turn on the forehand was developed by the Duke of Newcastle in the 17th century, and was described as (among other benefits) being “the foundation of all other lateral movements”.
 While this movement is more frequently practised from halt, turn about the forehand (from walk) may be an easier introduction to sideways movements for a young horse as it can start with a relatively wide turn/circle that can gradually be reduced until it is able to execute a turn on the forehand.
 For the rider, however, turn on the forehand may be a more helpful starting point as it allows more time to consider the aids needed for every step.

 Before attempting a turn on the forehand, you should ensure that you have warmed your horse up sufficiently, that it is responding to your aids and is moving forward with impulsion from behind.
-If we assume you will be turning towards the outside of the arena/schooling area, you should take an inner track before halting to ensure you have enough space to execute the movement – if you are on the left rein, you will be asking your horse to turn to the right.
-In preparation, you may like to swap your schooling whip into your right hand, then ask for a right bend, just enough to see the corner of your horse’s eye.
-With your new inside (right) leg three to four inches behind the girth, ask your horse to move its hindquarters to the left, remembering that it is your leg aid that will achieve the desired lateral movement and not by trying to pull your horse round with the inside rein.
-Use your outside (left) rein close to the neck as a support and keep your outside leg on the girth, ready to use if you need to encourage your horse to move forward.
+If we assume you will be turning towards the outside of the arena/schooling area, you should take an inner track before halting to ensure you have enough space to execute the movement – if you are on the right rein, you will be asking your horse to turn to the left.
+In preparation, you may like to swap your schooling whip into your left hand, then ask for a left bend, just enough to see the corner of your horse’s eye.
+With your new inside (left) leg three to four inches behind the girth, ask your horse to move its hindquarters to the right, remembering that it is your leg aid that will achieve the desired lateral movement and not by trying to pull your horse round with the inside rein.
+Use your outside (right) rein close to the neck as a support and keep your outside leg on the girth, ready to use if you need to encourage your horse to move forward.
 While your weight should be on the inside (the direction of the turn), you should take care not to allow your body to collapse or to lean forward.

 The aim is to get the front feet to march on the spot, with no forward movement, while the inside hind leg steps under and across, encouraging stretching and flexion and helping to release any stiffness or tension from the muscles.
 While you are teaching your horse or learning yourself, you should take the movement slowly, one step at a time to ensure that your horse doesn’t just spin around.
 You may also need to half halt after each step to prevent it from moving forward – you are basically using the same aids as for leg yield.
 If your horse goes backwards, however, squeeze and release your leg on the girth to encourage a forward movement, but be aware that too much leg may result in your horse walking a circle.
 Remember also that if you ask for too much bend in your horse’s neck, it will restrict its ability to cross its hind legs, reinforcing the fact that leg aids are critical to achieving turn on the forehand rather than relying on the reins to pull your horse round.